anhchangvt1994/vite-project--template-vue-ts__vue-router/README.md

 <h3 id="protect">Protect on route</h3>

-You can product route by using the [meta options and use beforeEach event to execute it](https://router.vuejs.org/guide/advanced/meta.html#route-meta-fields).
+You can protect route by using the [meta options and use beforeEach event to execute it](https://router.vuejs.org/guide/advanced/meta.html#route-meta-fields).
 Imagine that you have a route only allow V.I.P user, then you need to prevent other user enter that V.I.P route.
 In this case you can use protect route to resolve it.
 See code below

 ```javascript